Please Check Back for Updates on the 2021 Offerings

 - Please note that there are two registration forms: one for MCC and a second for the State of Connecticut, in addition to a Waiver form.
 You must completely fill out all three forms, or your registration will be delayed.

 - Payment is due at time of registration.
-Registrations are accepted by mail or fax only.
+Registrations are accepted by mail or in-person only (in-person times and dates to be posted).
 Online registration is not available.
 You may pay using a personal check, money order, or your American Express, MasterCard, Visa or Discover Card (credit-card information must be noted on the MCC registration form).

 - Cash payments are not accepted.